 Disposal for Unwanted & Unused Pesticides

-The Environmental Sweep Program (ESP) is a new initiative by the Delaware Department of Agriculture that offers to all three counties easy and environmentally responsible disposal of unwanted, outdated or cancelled pesticides for free to qualifying individuals and businesses.
-The uncertainty of legal requirements and the risk of storage or disposal for these toxic pesticides leave limited available options to alleviate inventories cost effectively.
-Farmers, commercial applicators, nurseries, green houses, golf courses and pest control businesses can qualify for the free removal of up to 500 pounds or 50 gallons of pesticides through this program.
+The Environmental Sweep Program (ESP) is a new initiative by the Delaware Department of Agriculture that offers to all three counties easy and environmentally responsible disposal of unwanted, outdated, or canceled pesticides for free to qualifying individuals and businesses.
+The uncertainty of legal requirements and the risk of storage or disposal for these toxic pesticides leave limited available options to alleviate inventories cost-effectively.
+Farmers, commercial applicators, nurseries, greenhouses, golf courses, and pest control businesses can qualify for the free removal of up to 500 pounds or 50 gallons of pesticides through this program.
 For convenience and safety, pesticides will be picked up directly from your site by a waste disposal contractor.

-A: Yes, list all of your pesticide waste on the inventory form.
-Amounts that exceed the 500 pounds or 50 gallon limit can still be removed for a reduced cost by the waste disposal contractor and may even be removed for free if the program funding is not yet exhausted.
+Yes, list all of your pesticide waste on the inventory form.
+Amounts that exceed the 500 pounds or 50-gallon limit can still be removed for a reduced cost by the waste disposal contractor and may even be removed for free if the program funding is not yet exhausted.

 No. The ESP is designed to remove pesticides at your location for both your convenience and for safety; decreasing the amount of travel for the pesticide waste will decrease the chance of spills and contamination.